In the post below, I will tell you how I got my deadlift from 95lbs to 405lbs. The routine is incredibly simple and works for naturals too.

 3. Reaching 405 lbs with good form

-Once I hit 405 lbs for a triple I decided to deload and build back up again.
-I started doing deadlifts for 10 x 3 but this time with 285 lbs instead of 275 lbs.
-In the same fashion as my previous cycle I reached about 420 lbs deadlift and after one more deload and reload I did 435 lbs deadlift for a triple at about 165 lbs bodyweight.
+Once I hit 405lbs for a triple, I decided to deload and build back up again.
+I started doing deadlifts for 10×3, but this time with 285lbs instead of 275lbs.
+In the same fashion as my previous cycle, I reached 420lbs.
+After one more deload and reload, I did 435lbs for a triple while weighing 165lbs myself.

-While to some of you a 435 lbs deadlift may seem like a joke, I assure you that very few people can actually do this weight with good form after less than a year of training.
-This routine is targeted at those who want to know a real story about how a NATURAL has increased his deadlift.
+To some of you, a 435lbs deadlift may seem like a joke, but I assure you that very few people can actually lift this weight after less than a year of training.

-2. After a few weeks remove one of the deadlifting days and do the deadlift three times every two weeks.
+2. After a few weeks, remove one of the deadlift days and start deadlifting three times every two weeks.

-You can for example start with one working set of ten (1×10) and work up to 1 x 3.
-This option is particularly good, if you are also doing some decent squat workouts.
+You can, for example, start with one working set of ten (1×10) and work up to 1×3.
+This option is particularly good if you are also doing heavy squats in your routine.

 6. Once you reach a peak, deload and build back up

 After reaching a personal best, reduce the weight and start all over again with a number that’s 10-20lbs heavier than your previous start.
 Build up to a peak and repeat the process until you reach 405lbs.